microsoft/hands-on-lab-azure-functions/docs/workshop.md

 To upload the file, you will rely on the blob output binding [`BlobOutput`][blob-output] of the Azure Function, which will take care of the logic of connecting to the Storage Account and uploading the function with minimal line of code in our side.

-To do this, let's start by adding a `AudioUploadOutput` class to the `AudioUpload.cs` file for simplicity but it can be done in a specific class.
+To do this, let's start by adding a `AudioUploadOutput` class to the `AudioUpload.cs` file.
+For simplicity reasons we are reusing the existing file to add the class, but keep in mind that you can also opt for adding it in its own dedicated file.

 ```csharp
 public class AudioUploadOutput